akaneex/Akaneex/README.md

 FEATURED WALL OF SHAME!!

-Imagine copying someones REUQESTED PONY, A GIFT TO ME. then sitting right where i sit. like get the fuck out of here, if i come across you just know im confronting. they left like a bitch
+Imagine copying someones REQUESTED PONY, A GIFT TO ME. then sitting right where i sit. like get the fuck out of here, if i come across you just know im confronting. they left like a bitch
 <p align="center">
 <img src="https://files.catbox.moe/cazszi.jpeg" width="36%" height="36%">

+DO NOT COPY MY OR MY FRIEND'S WORK, ESPIECALLY ONES THAT ARE GIFTS.
+YOU WILL BE DELT WITH.

 ⌗ 　꒰ 🏛️ Ka*veh* 🍎 Ra*tio* AND 🪲 It*to* kinnie ⊹ **5**teen  ꒱ 𓂅 interact if you like my favs i will eat u thanks !!!𓍯
 ‎